-An Environment Plan (EP) forms part of the environmental documentation required to accompany an application for approval to carry out petroleum and/or geothermal activities in Western Australia and must be submitted to the Department of Mines and Petroleum (DMP) in accordance with the requirements of the:
+An Environment Plan (EP) forms part of the environmental documentation required to accompany an application for approval to carry out petroleum and/or geothermal activities in Western Australia and must be submitted to the Department of Mines, Industry Regulation and Safety (DMIRS) in accordance with the requirements of the:

 - Petroleum and Geothermal Energy Resources (Environment) Regulations 2012